Helping Horses & Humans Around The World Quickly Past Attention, Trust, Fear & Respect Issues

 One of the funniest things I ever heard about horses was a guy I knew telling me about galloping his mare full bore across his pasture only to have her unexpectedly skid to a stop launching him through the air.
 Later he realized that was where he had run an electric fence years before.
 The mare would go easy across the line but she wouldn't gallop across it.
 For all intents and purposes the horse was blind in that situation, she couldn't see the fence was no longer there.

-One of our local AwarenessHorsemanship physical therapy clients is a blind Warmblood who competes at fourth level dressage.
+One of our local AwarenessHorsemanship physical therapy clients was a blind Warmblood who competes at fourth level dressage.
 He has no eyes at all and gets along famously.

 I cast my vote with V. I see absolutely no reason why the two of them shouldn't have each other.